alexarnimueller/LSTM_peptides/README.md

 # LSTM_peptides
 ## Introduction
 This repository contains scripts for training a generative long short-term memory recurrent neural network on peptide sequences.
-The code relies on the keras package by Chollet and others (https://github.com/fchollet/keras) and on scikit-learn (http://scikit-learn.org).
+The code relies on the keras package by Chollet and others (https://github.com/fchollet/keras) with TensorFlow backend (http://tensorflow.org) as well as on scikit-learn (http://scikit-learn.org).

 ## Content
 - README.md: this file